BSI-Bund/secvisogram/docs/user/vulnerabilities-usage-csaf_informational_advisory.en.md

 # Vulnerabilities - Usage

-For the `csaf_informational_advisory` profile there must be no vulnerabilities.
+The `csaf_informational_advisory` profile deals with information that are not classified as vulnerabilities.
+Therefore, it must not have the `/vulnerabilities` element.
+If there is a vulnerability, another profile, e.g. `csaf_security_advisory` should be selected.